Makes 10 and 3/4 cups (2 and 1/2 liters) soup

 Prepare the Chicken Soup

-Place the chicken pieces into the inner pot.
+Place the chicken pieces into the five to six quart inner pot.
 Add the onions, carrots, celery, garlic, ginger, parsnip, fennel, mushrooms, parsley, dill, bay leaves, salt, peppercorns, mustard seeds, fennel seeds, cumin seeds, and water.

 Secure the lid, ensuring that the steam release handle is in the Sealing position.
 Press the Pressure Cook button and set the cooking time for 45 minutes.